Site icon BIG

 Building Long-Term Prevention Habits

-Once you’ve driven raccoons out, keep them from returning with consistent habits:
+Once you’ve driven raccoons out, keep them from returning with consistent habits.

 1. Harvest fruits and vegetables promptly.